Ad Blocker Detected

 In hematopoiesis and immune system, it has been observed that CaMKK2/CaMK4 regulates the survival of the activated dendritic cells and increases the strength of the antibody response induced by the vaccines.
 CaMK1 initiates the Toll-like receptor-4 (TLR4) signaling as well as inflammatory responses induced by the sepsis.
 AMPK also plays an important role together with CaMKK2 in the inflammatory responses indicating that CaMKK2 together with AMPK signaling may control the hematopoiesis and inflammatory responses.

 The CaMKK2 signaling pathway is also important in some cancers.
-Androgen receptor (AR) plays an important role in the regulation of the prostate growth while it can also be a principle target site for the therapy to prevent the androgen-dependent prostate cancer.
+Androgen receptor (AR) plays an important role in the regulation of prostate growth while it can also be a principle target site for the therapy to prevent androgen-dependent prostate cancer.
 Researchers have found that androgen stimulates the CaMKK2 expression in the androgen-dependent prostate cancer cells.
-Androgen-induced activation of the CaMKK2 in association with AMPK signaling pathway mediates the prostate cancer cell migration and invasion.
+Androgen-induced activation of the CaMKK2 in association with the AMPK signaling pathway mediates prostate cancer cell migration and invasion.

 Reference: The Journal of Biological Chemistry (Calcium/Calmodulin-dependent Protein Kinase Kinase 2: Roles in Signaling and Pathophysiology)

-Article doi: 10.1074/jbc.R112.356485
+Article DOI: 10.1074/jbc.R112.356485